Barrie Youth Friendly Committee

 About the Committee

-- Making affordable recreational programs available to youth
+- We will continue to make affordable recreational programs available to youth 13-19;

-- Creating youth-friendly spaces to work, play and volunteer
+- We will create “youth friendly” spaces for youth to work, play and volunteer;

-The committee includes members from the City of Barrie, YMCA of Simcoe/Muskoka, Youth Haven Barrie, Youth Reach, Big Brothers Big Sisters of Barrie and District, Simcoe Muskoka District Health Unit , Barrie Native Friendship Centre, Canadian Mental Health Association (Simcoe County Branch). and Community Reach.
+The committee includes members from the City of Barrie, YMCA of Simcoe/Muskoka, Youth Haven Barrie, Youth Reach, Simcoe Muskoka District Health Unit , Canadian Mental Health and Addiction Services of Simcoe County and Barrie Public Library.

 If you are interested in getting involved, please feel free to contact the committee at email@example.com.